RichardDooling/Entertainment_Law/Representation/Representation.md

-RULE: If the agent's employment procurement function constitutes a significant part of the agent's business as a whole, *then he/she is subject to the licensing requirement of the Act, EVEN IF procurement of employment was ONLY an incidental part of the agent's overall duties*
+RULE: If the agent's employment procurement function constitutes a significant part of the agent's business as a whole, *then he/she is subject to the licensing requirement of the Act, even if procurement of employment was only an incidental part of the agent's overall duties*

 Effect of *Wachs v.
 Curry*: